deathbeds/jupyterlab-deck/README.md

   - use the sliders to customize
     - `z-index` controls the vertical stacking of elements:
       - higher is "closer" to the user
-    - `opacity` cotnrols how vibrant the fonts and colors appear
+    - `opacity` controls how vibrant the fonts and colors appear
       - higher is more full
     - `zoom` controls how big the contents of the cell appear
       - higher is bigger
-  - uncheck the checkbox to restore to the defaults
+  - un-check the checkbox to restore to the defaults

 ### Slide Layout